maureenblack/cardano-learn-and-hack/02-GrandmasCookies/README.md

 Rumor has it they've already started baking.
 Luckily, I can still claim one cookie — but only if I provide the correct password.

-How to unlock the cookie:
+How to mint a cookie:
 The password is a combination of all the recipe ingredients (comma-separated), plus your public key hash — all hashed together with BLAKE2b-256.